Welcome to EstateMate User Guide!

 Format: djob JOB_NUMBER

-• This action is irreversible, job will be permanently deleted.
+• This action is irreversible, the job will be permanently deleted.

 • Once a job is deleted, any links to tenants associated with that job will also be removed, and it will no longer appear in the tenant’s job list.